 Ophelia slams Mid-Atlantic with powerful rain and winds after making landfall in North Carolina

-Ophelia made landfall on the North Carolina coast early Saturday as a tropical storm, lashing coastal areas with damaging winds and dangerous surges of water, the National Hurricane Center said, before being downgraded to a tropical depression Saturday night.
+Ophelia made landfall on the North Carolina coast early Saturday as a tropical storm, lashing coastal areas with damaging winds and dangerous surges of water, the National Hurricane Center said, before being downgraded to a post-tropical cyclone Saturday night.

+Despite weakening, it still posed "a risk of coastal and flash flooding" across the Mid-Atlantic, the hurricane center said, with flash flooding possible from Virginia to New Jersey through Sunday.

 Videos from social media showed riverfront communities in North Carolina such as New Bern, Belhaven and Washington experiencing significant flooding.
 The extent of the damage was not immediately clear.

-By Saturday evening, the center of Ophelia had moved into southeastern Virginia, the hurricane center reported.
-It was expected to reach the Delmarva Peninsula -— which includes portions of Maryland and Delaware — on Sunday.
+The center of Ophelia had moved into southeastern Virginia Saturday night, the hurricane center reported.
+It was expected to reach the Delmarva Peninsula — which includes portions of Maryland and Delaware — on Sunday.

-Flash flooding was possible across the Mid-Atlantic region Sunday, from North Carolina north to New Jersey, forecasters said.

-Ophelia had maximum sustained winds of 35 mph Saturday evening, and was about 40 miles south of Richmond, Virginia, and 165 miles southwest of Ocean City, Maryland.
-It was moving north at 9 mph.
+Ophelia had maximum sustained winds of 35 mph Saturday evening, and was about 30 miles southwest of Richmond, Virginia.
+It was moving north at 8 mph.

-The system was expected to weaken further to a post-tropical cyclone by Sunday, the hurricane center said.

 Radar, hurricane hunter aircraft and observers on the ground found that Ophelia's center came ashore at around 6:15 a.m. local time near Emerald Isle with maximum sustained winds of 70 mph, the hurricane center said.
 That's roughly 25 miles northwest of Cape Lookout, the center said.